cdong1012/cdong1012.github.io/about.markdown

 ### Get in touch

-*If you want to learn more about me or my blog posts, feel free to contact me via email at [cdong49@gatech.edu](mailto:cdong49@gatech.edu "cdong49@gatech.edu").*
+*If you want to learn more about me or my blog posts, feel free to contact me via email at [chuongdongnguyen1012@gmail.com](mailto:chuongdongnguyen1012@gmail.com "chuongdongnguyen1012@gmail.com").*

-*You may also reach me through my social media pages on the side panel. :grin:*
+*You may also reach me through my social media pages on the side panel.*